 Highlights of some of the interesting work I've done over the years.

-Over the course of most of 2017, I collaborated with a group of about 50 amazing, radical museum workers/activists to write a toolkit about enacting the idea of museums as sites for social action.
-The toolkit turned into a book, and in our second annual gather we introduced the toolkit to a group of museums committed to taking it back to their home institutions and using the tools to enact transformation of their institutions.
+Over the course of 2017, I collaborated with a group of about 50 amazing, radical museum workers/activists to write a toolkit about enacting the idea of museums as sites for social action.
+The toolkit turned into a book, and in our second annual gathering we introduced the toolkit to a group of museums committed to taking it back to their home institutions and using the tools to enact transformation of their institutions.
 I led the group that wrote a chapter on museum collections.
 The toolkit is available as a free PDF download here:

 In February 2017, Kamilah Rashied invited me to join in a feminist conversation to explore the narratives of women in their lives.
 I talked about my mother’s lifelong commitment to gain independence from the patriarchy, and the journey that brought her to the United States.
 She was in the audience that night, and it was the first time she heard me narrate her own story back to her, with my own interpretations of what her story says about her, and how she’s affected my life as a pro-feminist man.
 It was also her 75th birthday, and the whole audience indulged me in singing happy birthday to her!